suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 > **Note:** See [cloning a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) in [GitHub Help](https://help.github.com/en) for detailed instructions.

 Navigate in your browser to your fork of NetPyNE (`https://github.com/your-GitHub-username/netpyne`).
 Under the repository name, click "Clone or download".
 Copy the URL under "Clone with HTTPS".
-Open a Terminal on your machine and change directories to where you want the clone (e.g. `mkdir ~/github_repos; cd ~/github_repos`).
+Open a terminal on your machine and change directories to where you want the clone (e.g. `mkdir ~/github_repos; cd ~/github_repos`).
 Type `git clone ` (note the space after "clone"), paste the copied URL, and press Enter.
 Your local clone will be created (e.g. `~/github_repos/netpyne`).

 At this point, your clone is only linked to your fork of NetPyNE.
-Open a Terminal, change to the directory of your fork (e.g. `cd ~/github_repos/netpyne`), and enter `git remote -v` to see this.
+Open a terminal, change to the directory of your fork (e.g. `cd ~/github_repos/netpyne`), and enter `git remote -v` to see this.
 Remember that your fork is called `origin` while the official NetPyNE repository is called `upstream`.

-In a Terminal, from the directory of your clone, enter the following to link your clone to the official NetPyNE repository: `git remote add upstream https://github.com/Neurosim-lab/netpyne`.
+In a terminal, from the directory of your clone, enter the following to link your clone to the official NetPyNE repository: `git remote add upstream https://github.com/Neurosim-lab/netpyne`.
 Verify that your clone is linked by entering the command `git remote -v`.

 Ensure that you are in the `development` branch of your clone by entering the command `git checkout development`.